Nikita Kucherov Game Preview: Lightning vs. Stars

 Kucherov Season Stats Insights

-- Kucherov has a point in 18 of 23 games this year, with multiple points in 10 of them.
+- In 19 of 24 games this year, Kucherov has registered a point, and 10 of those games included multiple points.

-- In 15 of 23 games this year, Kucherov has registered an assist, and in five of those matches recorded two or more.
+- Kucherov has an assist in 16 of 24 games played this season, including multiple assists five times.

-- Kucherov's implied probability to go over his point total is 52.6% based on the odds.
+- Kucherov has an implied probability of 52.4% to go over his point total based on the odds.

-- Given his moneyline odds, Kucherov has an implied probability of 69.4% of going over his assist prop bet.
+- The implied probability of Kucherov going over his assist prop bet, based on the odds, is 68.9%.

 Sign up for Underdog fantasy today.